mvaganov/CmdLineAsteroids/notes.md

 `voice`
 It's possible to design the Time class without a necessary Update method, but doing so would result in different values for delta time within the same gameloop frame.
 This implementation tries to artificially set the gameloop speed to 20 frames per second.
+Feel free to experiment with this value.
-Doing so reduces the burden that this program puts on the CPU.
+A lower framerate reduces the burden that this program puts on the CPU.
 A lower CPU burden improves performance of the rest of your computer while this game is running.

+---

+`scene`
+the game is running, with the DeltaTimeMs value fluctuating

+`voice`
 Performance is incredibly important to a realtime simulation, and a game especially.
+User experience is tightly bound to game loop performance.
 So, let's improve the performance a bit more before moving on.
 This tutorial will not be an exaustive exploration about solving performance problems.
-However, a two specific classes of solutions will have major impacts on performance, so we'll focus on them: Drawing and Collision detection.
+However, a three specific classes of problems have major impacts on simulation performance: Drawing, Memory Allocation, and Collision detection.

-First, drawing.
-We can significantly reduce the cost of drawing and the appearance of flickering by only redrawing characters that change between frames.
+For now, let's improve drawing.
+We can significantly reduce the cost of drawing and the appearance of flickering by only redrawing what has change between frames.
+In a traditional graphics setting, this technique is called 'Dirty Rectangle' or 'Dirty Pixel'.
-To do that, we need to be able to keep track of what was drawn last frame so it can be compared to the new frame.
+To do this optimization, we need to keep track of what was drawn last frame so it can be compared to the new frame.
+We'll do that by writing both into separate buffers.
+We'll call this the Front Buffer and Back Buffer.

 `scene`
+artist painting a picture, then painting a different picture behind it, and swapping between them

+`voice`
+This technique dramatically reduces flickering by replacing the entire image at once instead of redrawing all different parts one at a time.
+It requires a Front Buffer, and a Back Buffer.
+  The Front Buffer is displayed to the user.
+In our program, it is already there, in the command line console.
+  The Back Buffer is where the graphics are rendered in sequence before overwriting the Front Buffer all at once

+`scene`
 ```

 ```

-Many APIs have the concept of a Graphics Context.
+Many APIs have the concept of a Graphics Context, to handle this kind of graphics logic.

-* let's test this out
+let's test this out

 ```
 ```
+the circle is drawing without flickering.
+But it is still slow.

-* the circle is drawing more quickly now. but the sape is still not correct,
+the circle more quickly now. but the sape is still not correct,
 	* because the command line console's characters are not perfect squares
 * lets implement a function that will draw the circle with the scale of the command line taken into account
 ```